By Grit Alone aims to be Dead Space in VR, and we interviewed the studio to learn more about the action horror game before today's launch on Quest.

 By Grit Alone doesn't use loading screens, and I'm told that the game plays like one continuous scene.
 Considering many VR games take a more bite-sized approach to campaigns, whether that's a mission-based structure or simply offering regular saves, I asked how Crooks Peak is tackling progression.

-By Grit Alone reaches the Meta Quest platform this September.
+By Grit Alone is now available on the Meta Quest platform.